sujankarki269/proposal/README.md

 3. Buyers and Sellers are connected and  transaction are done through this site, this reduces the chances of fraud and scam.

 # 3 Literature Review
+Today’s world is computer dominated world.
+Each and every field is dependent on computer to perform the task ranging from simple to complex one.
+Computer has been applied in almost every field among which Advertising field is one of them.
+So we intended to develop a Classified Advertising platform that will help in smoothening the online advertising sector.
 # 3.1 Background
       Classified Advertising Platform (Sasto Saman) app need to be extremely fast with high performance, so we use React for this.
 Such app will grow over time so instead of building one big monolithic app will separate it into two different parts: client side and server side.
 In server side, we will use NodeJS and MongoDB to build our API.
 In client side, we will use React and Redux for building the frontend.
 The benefit of this approach is, you can either work in client side or server side independently.
 Later on, if you decide to use some other framework to build your front end, you can still use the same backend.
 And even if you decide to build mobile app later, you can still use the same backend API for that.